Carbon-Aware Computing for Data Centers with Probabilistic Performance Guarantees: Notation and Preliminaries

 In the following, we introduce relevant concepts from distributionally robust optimization (DRO)~\cite{kuhn2019wasserstein}.
 The conditional value at risk (CVaR) is a popular risk measure that provides the average of the tail end of the loss distribution.
-Intuitively, it represents the expected average of the worst-case outcomes above a certain threshold $\beta \in [0,1]$.
-It is defined as follows.
+Intuitively, it captures the expected value of the worst-case $\beta$ fraction of outcomes with $\beta \in (0,1]$.
+It is defined as follows. \begin{dfn} For a random variable $\omega \in \Omega \subset \R^r$ with distribution $\bb{P}_{\omega}$ and a function $\phi : \R^r \mapsto \R$, the CVaR of level $\beta$ is defined as